 There may be easements or restrictive covenants which need to be dealt with or you may wish to keep the property and grant a commercial lease to the Buyer rather than selling the freehold to them.
 These are all issues we can advise you on.

-In relation to purchases, we can advise on all aspects of the practice purchase including due diligence, drafting the contract, arranging the property transfer and advising on the post completion matters that might arise.
+In relation to buying a dental practice in the UK, we can advise on all aspects of the practice purchase including due diligence, drafting the contract, arranging the property transfer and advising on the post completion matters that might arise.